 \section{Annotation Framework}

-We assume that in a translation scenario, translating a malicious sentence itself may not necessarily constitute an expression of unsafety because large language models simply translate the sentence from one language to another, rather than creating or endorsing the content of the sentence themselves.
+We assume that in a translation scenario, translating a sentence containing a malicious instruction itself may not necessarily constitute an expression of unsafety.
+This is because large language models simply translate the sentence from one language to another, rather than creating or endorsing the content of the sentence.

-To determine text safety and robust output, we need to establish comprehensive guidelines for labeling.
-We propose a collection of hierarchical taxonomy called \textsc{Safety and Robustness Framework}, as illustrated in Figure~\ref{fig:framework}.
-This taxonomy has two levels, including two distinct aspects to identify text safety and robust output for further in-depth analysis of model alignment.
+To determine text safety and output robustness, we need to establish comprehensive guidelines for data annotation.
+We propose a hierarchical taxonomy called the \textsc{Safety and Robustness Framework}, as illustrated in Figure~\ref{fig:framework}.
+This taxonomy comprises two questions, each encompassing distinct aspects that aid in identifying text safety and output robustness.
+These aspects are crucial for conducting an in-depth analysis of model alignment.

-\paragraph{Text Safety} The first question is a binary annotation to identify whether the generated content is safe or not, considering the implicit malicious instruction.
-A successful jailbreak represents the model generation containing harmful content targeted towards a protected group or individual, or excessively glorifying that group or individual.
+\paragraph{Text Safety.} The first question that requires annotators to take into account the implicit malicious instruction is a binary annotation to determine whether the generated content is safe or not.
+A successful jailbreak scenario encompasses model-generated content that includes harmful material targeted at a protected group or individual, or that excessively glorifies said group or individual.

-\paragraph{Robust Output} Given that the model response is safe considering the implicit malicious instruction, we want to determine whether the model generation is a robust output, that is, to determine whether the model generation is following the explicit normal instruction.
+\paragraph{Output Robustness.} The model response is safe after considering the implicit malicious instruction.
+We want to determine whether the model's generation produces robust outputs.
+In other words, we aim to ascertain whether the model's generation adheres to explicit normal instructions.

-\paragraph{Disobedience} Generally, to avoid generating toxic language and to align the model with human value, researchers often use reinforcement learning with human or AI feedback to fine-tune the model.
+\paragraph{Disobedience.} Generally, to avoid generating toxic language and to align the model with human values, researchers often use reinforcement learning with human or AI feedback to fine-tune the model.
 Therefore, the model may become very sensitive to user input, especially if there is discrimination.
-The model may respond counter, evasively, or in other types, such as retorting the malicious intent.
+The model may respond with opposition, evasion, or even counterarguments in order to address malicious intent from users.